Skip to content

 Back to Lothian

-Even though I’m staying in Glasgow, this Sunday I headed east again, actually past Edinburgh, to Dirleton Castle in East Lothian…
+Even though I’m staying in Glasgow, this Sunday I headed east again, even past Edinburgh, to Dirleton Castle in East Lothian…

 I didn’t stick around for lunch at The Castle Inn, since it would already take me long enough to get back to Glasgow.